 Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 According to Christians, Nazareth, located in the Galilee region of Israel, is hometown to the Holy Family.
-It’s where the angel Gabriel is said to have appeared to Mary and announced that she would give birth to the Son of God, known as the Annunciation.
+It’s also where the angel Gabriel is said to have appeared before Mary to announce that she would give birth to the Son of God, known as the Annunciation.

-Although I don’t consider myself religious, I’ve always been fascinated by tales from holy text and witnessing firsthand the places these ancient books referenced has been nothing short of amazing.
-Israel plays home to home to some of the revered locations in the three main religions that have shaped the outcome of humanity.
+Although I don’t consider myself religious, I’ve always been fascinated by tales from holy text.
+Trespassing the thresholds to the places these ancient books reference has been nothing short of amazing.
+Israel plays home to some of the most revered locations in the three major religions that have shaped the outcome of humanity.
 Heavy stuff, am I right?

 So what is there to do where Jesus is said to have grown up?
 Check out these top historical sites around Nazareth!

 Top Historical Sites & Things to Do in Nazareth

 This 65km (40 mile) trail takes hikers and pilgrims from Nazareth to Capernaum, connecting some of the most important biblical sites of Jesus’ life in the Galilee region of Israel.

 The full route takes around 4 days to complete but sections of the trail can be enjoyed throughout Nazareth, marked by orange circles and paint along the way.